fasteater/usd8/README.md

 # USD8 - a new stablecoin covers crypto hacks

-USD8 is a stablecoin that offers cover for crypto hacks by operating a Cover Pool from its own revenue, allowing hacking victims to claim losses from the pool.
+USD8 is a stablecoin that offers cover for crypto hacks by operating a Cover Pool from its own revenue, allowing victims to claim any token losses from covered protocol hacks.

 Get in early - [join telegram](https://t.me/+sl4knzNQFE8xYmE1), [follow on X](https://x.com/USD8_official)